Oraicon/example-app/README.md

 **Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement
+Open the DatabaseSeeder and set the property values as per your requirement

     database/seeds/DatabaseSeeder.php